Henry Cavill's Net Worth: The 'Man Of Steel' Actor's Career, Brand Deals, Cars And More

 The property has five bedrooms and six bathrooms.
 There are floor-to-ceiling windows in most of the main rooms.
 It has a movie room, a boat deck and an outdoor pool.
 The property is large enough to boast its own guest quarters.

 He also owned a massive family property in his native place Jersey in the Channel Islands in the UK.
 The property, a mansion named L’Ecluse, overlooking a picturesque valley named Vallee des Vaux, was where he spent his childhood.
-It was sold in 2016 for approximately USD 5 million.
+It was sold in 2016 for approximately USD 5 million (INR 41.3 crore).

 Spread over approximately 12,140 square metres, the property was originally created in the late 19th century as a farm.
 During World War II, German forces seized the house on the property and used it as staff quarters.